-We wrapped up the most important steps to take when choosing the best artist name for your career.
+We broke down the most important steps to choosing an artist name that will stick for the longevity of your career.

-Are you a new music maker trying to decide on your artist name?
+Are you preparing to release your first song and struggling to decide on an artist name?
 Maybe you’re a seasoned musician looking to rebrand?
-Whatever stage you’re at in your career, choosing the perfect artist name can be a creative ~mission~ to say the least.
+Whatever stage you’re at in your career, choosing the best artist name to suit your brand can feel challenging to say the least.

-Taking the time to brainstorm the right name can help you avoid a lot of potential headaches down the road, so we wrapped up the most important steps to take when choosing the best artist name for your career.
+Taking the time to brainstorm the right name can help you avoid a lot of potential headaches down the road, so we broke down the most important steps when choosing the best artist name that will stick for the longevity of your career.

 Got a common name?
-Forget about using it as your artist moniker.
-Using a name that’s too common puts you at risk of being confused for another artist, or getting your music mixed in with other artist’s catalogs on music stores and streaming platforms.
-If your artist name is too similar to another artist's, it will also make it hard for your fans to find you on platforms like Spotify, Deezer and Apple Music.
+Forget about using it as your artist's moniker.
+Using a name that’s too common puts you at risk of being confused for another artist, or getting your music mixed in with other artists’ catalogs on music stores and streaming platforms.
+If your artist's name is too similar to another artist's, it will also make it hard for your fans to find you on platforms like Spotify, Deezer, and Apple Music.
 Going by your given name can work, but we recommend changing it up to make it more unique.
-For example, shorten your name, scramble it into an acronym, play with your childhood nickname or use your first name and make up a last name.
+For example, shorten your name, scramble it into an acronym, play with your childhood nickname or use your first name and make up the last name.

-So, you’ve gone through all the steps and found your artist name?
-Good one!
+So, you’ve gone through all the steps and found your artist's name?
+Nice!
 Now it’s time to test the name with your friends, family, label, and industry peers.
 Put the name into search engines and social media.
 What do you find?
 Is the website domain name available?
 Is Google confusing your name with another artist?

 Next, ask for people’s feedback and their first impressions.
 How do they interpret your name?
 If you’ve already built up a fan base as an established artist, and are considering a rebrand, DM some of your biggest fans and ask for their feedback.
-They’ll love that you’ve included them in your journey and will become more loyal fans in the long run.
+They’ll love that you’ve included them in your journey.